 The Company is subject to various legal proceedings and claims that arise in the ordinary course of its business.
 Although the Company maintains general liability and professional liability insurance policies for its owned, leased, and managed communities under a master insurance program, the Company's current policies provide for deductibles for each claim and contain various exclusions from coverage.
-The Company uses its wholly-owned captive insurance company for the purpose of insuring certain portions of its risk retention under its general and professional liability insurance programs.
+The Company uses its wholly-owned captive insurance programs.
 Accordingly, the Company is, in effect, self-insured for claims that are less than the deductible amounts, for claims that exceed the funding level of the Company's wholly-owned captive insurance company, and for claims or portions of claims that are not covered by such policies and/or exceed the policy limits.
 In addition, the Company maintains a high deductible workers' compensation program and a self-insured employee medical program.